List of photographic films: Black and white negative films

-Colour negative films
+Color negative films

 Polaroid

 Polaroid B.V. is a Dutch photography company that was founded in 2008 as the 'Impossible Project' to re-introduce instant film for Polaroid cameras.
 Impossible bought the production machinery from Polaroid for $3.1 million and leased a building, called Building Noord, which was formerly part of the Polaroid plant in Enschede, Netherlands but had to re-invent the emulsions and processes.
 Polaroid Corporation's brand and intellectual property were acquired by Impossible Project's largest shareholder in 2017 and the company was later renamed 'Polaroid Originals' before becoming 'Polaroid' in 2020.
 Based in Enschede, Polaroid manufactures film for its own and selected original Polaroid instant cameras.
 Instant films are marketed by format rather than emulsion.

 Rera

 Rera is a brand of photographic film for 127 (4x4) format roll film cameras assembled in Japan by Kawauso-Shoten.
 Film is converted for 127 format and sold through main retailers.